ubclaunchpad/microvan/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-BC Cancer Lab Management System
+Microvan Inc. focuses on the importation, trade and sale of second-hand construction and industrial machinery, trucks and vehicles in the Philippines.
+Previously, Microvan Inc. would do in-person auctions every two months.
+However, due to the pandemic, many of their competitors have shifted to online auctions and Microvan Inc. needs a new auction site to ensure they aren't left behind.

 ### Built With

-* React JS - Frontend
+* Next JS - Frontend
-* Express JS - Backend
+* Django JS - Backend
-* MySQL - Database
+* PostgreSQL - Database
 * AWS - Hosting